Patrons

 Andy Winter

-Andy is the Chief Executive of a Brighton-based housing and homelessness charity.
-He is a former local councillor and now an active member of the Brighton and Hove Chamber of Commerce.
-He is a Fellow of the Royal Society of Arts and a member of Sussex CCC.
+Andy was the Chief Executive of a Brighton-based housing and homelessness charity.
+He is a former local councillor and now writes a weekly column for the Brighton Argus.
+He is a member of Sussex CCC and a co-owner (with over 2,500 others) of Lewes FC.

 SUPPORTERS